Student Society in Trondheim: History

-In the beginning, membership was limited to NTH students; this was later expanded to all students (over 18) in the Trondheim area, and thus, in 1912, the name changed into Studentersamfundet i Trondhjem ("The student society of Trondheim"), which still is its current name, although the city has switched names twice since.
+At first, membership was limited to NTH students; this was later expanded to all students (aged 18 and older) in the Trondheim area, and thus, in 1912, the name changed into Studentersamfundet i Trondhjem ("The student society of Trondheim"), which still is its current name, although the city has switched names twice since.

-In the first two years, Samfundet did not have its own building, but in 1912, they bought an old abandoned circus building (only called "Circus"), and 15 years later, in 1927, one began the building of the characteristic red round house which is today known as Samfundet.
+In the first two years, Samfundet did not have its own building, but in 1912, they bought an old abandoned circus building (only known as "Cirkus"), and 15 years later, in 1927, building of the characteristic red round house began, which is known today as Samfundet.
 In 1929, the building was finished and the activities were moved.
-Although Circus was abandoned, the old traditions were carried through by architect Eystein Michaelsen; Storsalen (the main concert hall) still looks very much like a circus.
+Although Cirkus was abandoned, the old traditions were carried through by architect Eystein Michaelsen; Storsalen (the main concert hall) still looks very much like a circus.

 The building still stands, with active maintenance on a day-to-day basis and bigger projects taking place every two years (related to UKA).

 Architecture

 It has been said that there were two demands for the original drawings of Samfundet: First of all, it was to have some element of circus (in remembrance of Cirkus, the old building), which has been taken care of in Storsalen.

 Second, it was to have elements from mazes.
 Samfundet is split into two parts, the public and private areas.
-The public areas can be complicated enough, even though they are mainly dominated by a few larger rooms (most being used as stages of various kind in the weekends) and hallways in-between.
-However, the private areas, which are normally only open to the staff, is a true maze.
-There are over 200 rooms, 40 different levels and a true chaos of hallways, doors and even ladders.
-Nobody has ever managed to get an exact count of how many rooms or doors; attempts to make CAD models of the building have failed (except for a very coarse model used during modelling of the fire extinguisher system), simply because the pieces do not seem to fit together.
+The public areas can be complicated enough, even though they are mainly dominated by a few larger rooms (most being used as stages of various kinds in the weekends) and hallways in-between.
+However, the private areas, which are normally only open to the staff, are a true maze.
+There are over 200 rooms, 40 different levels and various hallways, doors and ladders.
+Nobody has ever managed to get an exact count of how many rooms or doors the building has; attempts to make CAD models of the building have failed (except for a very coarse model used during modelling of the fire extinguisher system), simply because the pieces do not seem to fit together.
 Most people get lost at least a few times, and the shortest path between two given places can easily involve fifteen or twenty turns and rooms.

 Committees

 Samfundet is mostly run by its members, more precisely people volunteering for jobs in one of its twenty or so committees (so-called gangs).
-About a thousand students thus do their share in helping the house (which is known as "the red round house" among its members) keep going, by doing work such as concert booking, doing PA work during concerts, serving food and drinks or managing the internal IT systems.
+About a thousand students do their share in helping the house (which is known as "the red round house" among its members) keep going, by doing work such as concert booking, doing PA work during concerts, serving food and drinks or managing the internal IT systems.
 In addition, Samfundet hosts several choirs and other non-technical activities.

+Size

+In 2022 the construction of the appendage started on top of the old Vollan prison plot.

+The appendage opened in August, 2024 and Samfundet is now the 8th biggest nightclub spanning over 13.000m2 and with a legal capacity of around 3800 people.